 About the Contributor

-Jaylynn Barron, Financial Manager
+Jaylynn Barron, Fundraising and Community Outreach Manager

-Barron’s interests have not parted far from fall semester.
-Her love for photography has grown and she enjoys taking pictures at football games.
+Photography was what interested her to become a part of the West Wind.
+Barron’s interests have not parted far from last year.
+Her love for photography has grown, and she enjoys taking pictures at sports events and wildlife.